“`html

 That’s what AVI is built for.

-Whether you’re changing careers, entering the workforce for the first time, or looking for a credential that opens doors fast, the esthetics program at AVI Career Training puts you on a clear path — with licensing requirements you can meet, a schedule that works, and financial aid available to help you get there.
+Whether you’re changing careers, entering the workforce for the first time, or looking for a credential that opens doors fast, the esthetics program at AVI Career Training (NO FINANCIAL AID FOR THIS PROGRAM) puts you on a clear path — with licensing requirements you can meet, a schedule that works, and flexible payment plans and private financing options to help you get there.

 Apply now and take the first step toward your esthetics license.